KTH-SML/svea/docs/tutorials/1_floor2.md

 `svea_core/scripts/core_examples/pure_pursuit.py'`.

-Some of you might find it strange that the velocity is offset and a little noisy in simulation.
+You might find it strange that the velocity is offset and a little noisy in simulation.
 This is an intentional feature of the simulation.
 While we cannot hope to identically replicate the disturbances and model mismatch that happens on the real vehicle, we have recreated some basic phenomenon that affect the